mbta/dotcom/scripts/POLLING_PLACES.md

 This script depends on the `ogr2ogr` library from `gdal`.
 Before you run it you should install gdal from homebrew via `brew install gdal`.

+__NOTE:__ This is a quick-and-dirty example of how to run the script.
+Adjust the file arguments as needed.

 ## combine_geocoded_addresses_with_shapes.py

 Combine geocode polling place addresses from a CSV file with district shapes from a geojson file.
 This assembles everything from the previous two scripts into a single `precincts.json` file that the dotcom app can consume.